askrishna98/todo_app--react_go/README.md

 # Features

-1. \_\_Add Task: Users can create new tasks and add them to their todo list.
+1. **Add Task**: Users can create new tasks and add them to their todo list.
-2. \_\_Delete Task: Users can remove tasks from their todo list.
+2. **Delete Task**: Users can remove tasks from their todo list.
-3. \_\_Mark Task as Done: Users can mark tasks as completed.
+3. **Mark Task as Done**: Users can mark tasks as completed.
-4. \_\_Mark Task as Undone: Users can revert completed tasks back to their pending state.
+4. **Mark Task as Undone**: Users can revert completed tasks back to their pending state.